The Ultimate Guide to Medical Communications

-What types of career are available?
+What types of MedComms careers are available?

-There are various routes available to those looking to pursue a career in medical communications, but they can broadly be categorised into the following:
+If you’re interested in pursuing a career in medical There are various routes available to those looking to pursue a career in medical communications, but they can broadly be categorised into the following:

 The rewards of driving a client’s business forward makes account management one of the most exciting and fulfilling roles within medical communications.
 To ensure projects are delivered on time and budget, you’ll be liaising regularly with other team members, compiling cost estimates and maintaining regular comms with the client.
 Account managers typically progress to become account directors, which involves a greater degree of strategic thinking.